ryzetech/CiderWS/README.md

 This one is easy.
 You don't even have to call it because it gets called in the constructor anyways (the call gets ignored if a connection is already established).
 If you have closed it with the [`close()`](#close) function, you may want to reopen it.
 That's why this method exists.

 ### `close()`
 That closes the websocket connection.
-You should do that at some point to provite a clean exit.
+You should do that at some point to provide a clean exit.

 ### `forceUpdate()`
 Forces CiderWS to fetch and update the current song and states.
-This is not instant tho, so use [`async getSong()`](#async-getsong) and [`async getStates()`](#async-getstates) if you want to be absolutely sure!
+This is not instant tho, so use [`async getSong()`](#async-getsong) and [`async getStates()`](#async-getstates) or the event-based system if you want to be absolutely sure!

 ### `async getSong()`
 Returns a Promise, which eventually resolves to a [`Song`](#song) object of the current or last played song.
 Useful if you don't want to use the event-based system.